 Joseph Philip Forte

-Joseph Philip Forte is a partner and Chair of the New York Real Estate department.
-Mr. Forte has substantial experience in commercial real estate capital markets and finance, with a particular emphasis on the origination, structuring, workout and enforcement of commercial mortgage loans.
+Joe has substantial experience in commercial real estate, capital markets and finance, with a particular emphasis on the origination, structuring, workout and enforcement of commercial mortgage loans.
 His experience includes permanent, bridge and construction mortgage lending; mezzanine finance; pari passu and subordinate debt; co-lending and participation agreements; loan sales and purchases; loan workouts, foreclosures and restructurings; and environmental risk management for lenders.
 He regularly advises lenders and investors on mortgage banking, doing business licensing, usury, federal preemption and investment authority, as well as secondary mortgage and capital markets issues.

 He has been at the forefront of many major innovations in the real estate finance industry for over four decades.
 He was involved in the early development of the secondary and securitization markets for residential, multifamily and commercial mortgages and, in 1988, he developed the program and loan documents for the first commercial mortgage loan conduit and other early standardized conduit programs, loan documents and flow purchase programs.

 In addition, Joe has advised FNMA and FHLMC on a variety of issues.
-He has also represented the nation’s commercial real estate finance industry in the development of the ASTM’s original environmental risk assessment standards; with others in the adoption of the 1994 Bankruptcy Code amendments; as principal draftsman of the Capital Consortium’s Capital Markets Ratable Mortgage form; and in defeating the American Land Title Association’s original creditors’ rights exception to its title insurance policies across the U.S. He was also involved in obtaining the New York state tax authorities’ acceptance of CMBS defeasance and the use of consolidated mortgage notes in commercial mortgage transactions in New York; in the drafting of a standard co-lending agreement for the Life Insurance Company Task Force of the Mortgage Bankers Association; as amicus curia in the GGP and ESH bankruptcies; as a draftsman in the CMBS industry effort to establish standard mandatory nonbinding mediation procedures governing mortgage putbacks for representation and warranty breaches in CMBS transactions; and as co-chair of the Real Estate Roundtable High Volatility Commercial Real Estate (HBCRE) Working Group developing regulatory/legislative clarification of the HBCRE Rule as it affects construction lending.
+He has also represented the nation’s commercial real estate finance industry in the development of the ASTM’s original environmental risk assessment standards; with others in the adoption of the 1994 Bankruptcy Code amendments; as principal draftsman of the Capital Consortium’s Capital Markets Ratable Mortgage form; and in defeating the American Land Title Association’s original creditors’ rights exception to its title insurance policies across the U.S. He was also involved in obtaining the New York state tax authorities’ acceptance of CMBS defeasance and the use of consolidated mortgage notes in commercial mortgage transactions in New York; in the drafting of a standard co-lending agreement for the Life Insurance Company Task Force of the Mortgage Bankers Association; as amicus curia in the GGP and ESH bankruptcies; as a draftsman in the CMBS industry effort to establish standard mandatory nonbinding mediation procedures governing mortgage putbacks for representation and warranty breaches in CMBS transactions; and as co-chair of the Real Estate Roundtable High Volatility Commercial Real Estate (HVCRE) Working Group developing regulatory/legislative clarification of the HVCRE Rule as it affects construction lending; and member of CREFC LIBOR Task Force involved in the transition to new replacement benchmark rate in place of LIBOR.

-Joe has been recognized annually by The International Who’s Who of Real Estate Lawyers as one of the top 10 most highly regarded lawyers, and from 2010 to 2013 and 2017 as “Global Real Estate Lawyer of the Year.”
-He was featured in the Real Estate chapter of the inaugural Who’s Who Legal: Thought Leaders 2017.
-In 2013, he was one of only two attorneys recognized among 30 executives in Commercial Property Executives’ “Most Influential People in Real Estate” feature celebrating those central to driving growth and innovation in the commercial real estate recovery.
+Joe has been recognized annually by The International Who’s Who of Real Estate Lawyers as one of the top 10 most highly regarded lawyers, and from 2010 to 2013 and 2017 and 2018 as "Global Real Estate Lawyer of the Year" where sources praise him as a "very dedicated" practitioner who is "relied on by many for his expertise."
+Joe was featured in the Real Estate chapter of the inaugural Who’s Who Legal: Thought Leaders 2017, and was honored again in the 2018 edition.
+In 2013, he was one of only two attorneys recognized among 30 executives in Commercial Property Executives’ "Most Influential People in Real Estate" feature celebrating those central to driving growth and innovation in the commercial real estate recovery.

 Joe has also been recognized in the Euromoney Guides to the World’s Leading Real Estate Lawyers, Construction and Real Estate Lawyers, Structured Finance and Securitization Lawyers and Banking Finance and Transactional Lawyers, as well as Best of the Best-United States, 2013, Best of the Best-Globally, 2013 and Best of the Best, 2017, and as "Highly Recommended" by PLC Corporate Real Estate Leading Lawyers Guide.
 Joe is regularly chosen as a Super Lawyer in New York and is listed in The Best Lawyers in America.
 He has also been the recipient of several "Best Article" awards from several legal and industry publications.